 - Some of them you can't feel bad for killing, like that damned boar, but yes, about half of them make you feel like you've destroyed something ancient and majestic.

 - Go up to Agro without a weapon out (with your hand showing as the cursor) and tap the attack button.
 Wander will stroke his horse's flank lovingly.
 No reason, just a sign he cares about his mount.

 - In Shadow Of Destiny, the player can take the time to fetch a kitten and let a small girl adopt it.
 There's no reward for doing so, just giving a child a kitten.

-- The point of Yoshis Island to babysit Mario, and being Mario of course you want to protect him...but if he ever gets knocked off Yoshi you'll either want to kill him yourself or redouble your efforts to not get hit if ONLY to not hear that crying again.
-Yoshi's Island DS adds Baby Peach, Donkey Kong, Wario and Bowser to the mix...
-I bet you can guess who has the LEAST tolerable sounds.
+- The point of Yoshi's Island to babysit Mario, and being Mario of course you want to protect him...but if he ever gets knocked off Yoshi you'll either want to kill him yourself or redouble your efforts to not get hit if ONLY to not hear that crying again.
+Yoshi's Island DS adds Baby Peach, Donkey Kong, Wario and Bowser to the mix... you can probably guess who has the LEAST tolerable sounds.

 - Scarface: The World is Yours.
 Some of the mooks that will fight by your side get unique conversations with Tony; a nice bit of character development.
 Of course, the fact that they kick so many kinds of ass will also inspire the desire to keep them alive.
 See how many missions you can do with the same minion!

 - This happens once or twice in the introductory level of Metroid Prime 3: Corruption.
 If you act quickly enough, you can save the lives of various Galactic Federation marines when the GFS Olympus comes under attack by Space Pirates.
 You'll receive a reward for saving one in particular, who is injured and firing at his aggressors from behind a crate.